-Some of the names of the early Disciples leaders are familiar in the family – Chauncey Forward, a former congressman who resigned to become Somerset County register of wills and part-time evangelist, and for whom Chauncey F. Minor (born 1840, the year after Forward died) may have been named – Rev. William Shadrack, a clergyman, who may have been the namesake of William “Shedrick” Younkin (born in 1838, when Shadrack was active locally) – and Aaron Schrock (likely the namesake of Dr. Younkin’s son Aaron Schrock Younkin born in 1845).
+Some of the names of the early Disciples leaders are familiar in the family – Chauncey Forward, a former congressman who resigned to become Somerset County register of wills and part-time evangelist, for whom Chauncey F. Minor (born 1840, the year after Forward died) may have been named – Rev. William Shadrack, a clergyman, who likely was the namesake of William “Shedrick” Younkin (born in 1838, when Shadrack was active locally) – and Aaron Schrock (Dr. Younkin's brother in law and the namesake of Dr. Younkin’s son Aaron Schrock Younkin born in 1845).

 Forward established the Turkeyfoot church near Kingwood in the fall of 1831 or spring of 1832.
 Vogel describes the location as “about four miles southwest of New Centerville (fourteen miles in the same direction from Somerset) and known as Turkey-Foot, or Spruce Creek.”
 Among others, charter members included Dr. and Mrs. Younkin, Leonard and Martha (Minerd) Harbaugh Sr., Joseph Harbaugh and newlyweds Rev. Harmon and Rachel (Younkin) Husband.